eslint/rfcs/designs/2022-community-eslint-org/README.md

 ### What permissions should maintainers have?

-I think it would be best to have some sort of a community core team (of at least 3(?) people) that's making the decisions in terms of acceptance to the repo, which would (in addition to ESLint TSC) all be admins of the org.
+The ESLint TSC would assign a community core team (of at least 3 people) —that takes care of the effort the new org makes and let them run the day to day business—, which would (in addition to the ESLint TSC) all be admins of the new org.

+Each package (and its directly related packages) will have its own team.
+If a certain team is responsible for several related packages, we could choose to add sub-teams if that makes sense.
-We can make a team (with sub-teams, if we want) for each package, where we give maintainer rights on the repo for that specific package, but keep admin rights to ESLint TSC & the community core team.
-This way we prevent that the repo would be destroyed from the org.
+All teams will be given maintainer rights on the repo for their specific package(s), but admin rights will be kept to the ESLint TSC & the community core team.
+This way we prevent that a repo can be destroyed from the org.

 We'll create a setup where we publish new versions of the package with `eslintbot`.
 That way we can keep publishing new versions if someone would